I’m sure there may be others, but so far I’ve only heard three general objections to semi-hydro culture, none of which really “hold water” for me:

 With the exception of osmunda, orchids get essentially the same nutrition from all media – none – so you have to add it via the nutrients you apply.
 Plants in Semi-hydro have the same nutritional demands as those in other media, and if you’re serious about growing your orchids well, then nutrition is a serious concern.

 Look at it this way: you spend a lot of money on these silly little plants, why not try to do what’s best to keep them healthy, thereby protecting your investment?
 You wouldn’t buy a new car and then not change the oil or have it mechanically maintained, would you?
-You should also take a look at the financial facts: Using the original “MSU” fertilizers at the First Rays retail price and the recommended application rate equates to less than 2¢ per gallon!
+You should also take a look at the financial facts: Using the original “MSU” fertilizer or K-Lite at typical retail prices and the recommended application rate (25 ppm N) equates to less than 2¢ per gallon!

 The use of additives, media pretreatments, etc. are likewise not unique to S/H culture, but again, it’s just a matter of trying to give the plant the best shot at being the best they can.